What is Gait Analysis?

 - You may be unable to pull up your toes (foot drop), which could lead to a trip or an inability to place your heel on the ground.

 - You may lean too far forward and potentially trip or stumble.

 - You push your walking aide (e.g. stick or frame) too far forward for an inefficient gait.

 - You walk with your weight too far back on your heels, which could cause you to fall backwards.

-- You could have poor balance, that some simple balance exercise could quickly improve to reduce your chance of a fall.
+- You could have poor balance, which some simple balance exercises could quickly improve to reduce your chance of a fall.

 - You may walk with one hand on furniture or a wall, which could lead to a fall!

 Your physiotherapist is an expert in gait analysis.
 They can quickly assess your gait and provide treatment, exercises or tips to quickly normalise how you walk to improve your pain, movement and lifestyle.

 Gait analysis can be done in various ways.